prathamesh-sonpatki/o11y-wiki/README.md

 ### Samples

 Samples are individual data points in a time series.
 Metrics are collected as samples at regular intervals and are used to analyze the behavior of a system over time.
-A lot of time series databases use samples as billing metric.
+Many time series databases use samples as billing metrics.

 ## T